 The title of the notification is

-The SDK will post this notification as soon as the SDK is initialized.
+The SDK will post this notification as soon as it is initialized.
 Refer here for initialization steps.

 Reproduce the issue you are facing with the SDK.

-On clicking this notification, we open an app chooser menu to share logs.
+On clicking this notification, we open an app chooser menu to share the logs.

 Select a mail app from the given apps.

 firstname.lastname@example.org the recipient.

 In case the issue is related to app crash:

 - You should see the same notification again in the notification bar.

 - Click on the notification to share the logs.